 As a result of implementing the Versadex records management system, the Service is now on the same system as two provinces (British Columbia and New Brunswick) and 20 Canadian municipal/regional police services such as York Region, Durham Region and London.
 The Versadex system is also used by numerous police services in the United States.

 The chronology of the IRIS project is as follows:

-2007: The Service established the Information Management Processes systems.

-Assessment and Review Team (IMPART), which made recommendations that outlined the need to improve information management practices and replace/consolidate silo information which time funding was secured and the project initiated (Min.
+2007: The Service established the Information Management Processes recommendations that outlined the need to improve information management practices and replace/consolidate silo information systems.